tomwf/tomwf/README.md

 # 👋 Hi there!
 ## About me

-I'm Thomas Chow, a self-taught Front End Web Developer focused on developing React Applications
+I'm Thomas Chow, a self-taught Front End Web Developer focused on developing React Applications.

 ## 🛠 Skills